 Sheet Harbour, Halifax County, N.S.
 St. Andrews, Antigonish County, N.S.
 Maitland Village, East Hants County, N.S.

-A. F. Church Mapping Program
+A. F. Church Maps Project

 Many people are fascinated with maps, and historical maps, which show how earlier generations conceptualized their world and the things that were important to them, are among the most fascinating of all.
 However, the recent upsurge of interest in maps speaks to something important for genealogists.
 All family history happens somewhere.
 It is reasonable to think of all families as being embedded in communities, and family history is, therefore, intertwined with local history.
 The mapping of our communities is emerging as one of the new pivots of genealogical work.